ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-04-flask-redis-celery-mcdo.md

-* **The *Ate*/*Kuya* cashier**: they're the ones who talk to customers, take their orders, and give them their reference numbers *(remember that in the Mcdo near our apartment, they're also the ones who prepares the food, which is inefficient)*.
+* **The *Ate*/*Kuya* cashier**: they're the ones who talk to customers, take their orders, and give them their reference numbers *(remember that in the Mcdo near our apartment, they're also the ones who prepares the meal, which is inefficient)*.
-* **The *Ate*/*Kuya* worker crew**: they're the ones who receives the placed order and prepares or cooks our food.
+* **The *Ate*/*Kuya* worker crew**: they're the ones who receives the placed order and prepares or cooks our meal.
-* **The large LED screen**: it stores information
+* **The database behind the LED screen**: the LED screen displays information on the customers' reference numbers and order status, but we know that it's job is to *only show* information.
+The actual workhorse is the database behind it.
+Think of it as a large, invisible table that stores whatever the LED screen displays.

+All in all, we see that these components relate to one another via the illustration below:

+1. The customer talks to the cashier to place their order.
+2. The cashier takes their order, put it in the database queue (with a `PENDING` status), so that free workers can take them on.
+The customer receives a reference number and sits on the side.
+   The cashier is then free to take-on the next customer.
+3. A free worker takes on the order and prepares the meal.
+4. Once the worker is done preparing, he updates the status of the reference number from `PENDING` to `SUCCESS`.
+5. The LED displays this change, and the customer sees that his order is now done preparing.
+He takes his order and goes on his merry way!

+Now, let's step-out of Mcdonalds and start thinking of these components in a more abstracted manner.

+### Stepping-out of Mcdonalds

+### Ye Old Switcheroo